Jingxian12/student-depression-prediction/README.md

 **This reflects the intentional trade-off to prioritize recall, where false negatives are reduced even if it results in more false positives for early risk detection.
 This ensures that students who may have a risk of depression are not missed during screening.**

----
-**Disclaimer**:
-This application is intended for educational and early screening purposes only.

-It is NOT a medical diagnosis tool and should not replace professional mental health assessment, diagnosis, or treatment.

-If you or someone you know is experiencing mental health difficulties, please seek support from a qualified healthcare professional.